tatianegercina/FinTech/02-Homework/10-SQL/Instructions/README.md

 Another approach to identify fraudulent transactions is looking for _outliers_ on the data. _Standard deviation_ or _quartiles_ are often used to detect _outliers_.

-Read the following articles on outliers detection and code a function to identify weekly or daily anomalies for any card holder.
+Read the following articles on outliers detection and code a function using python to identify weekly or daily anomalies for any card holder.

 * [How to Calculate Outliers](https://www.wikihow.com/Calculate-Outliers)
 * [Removing Outliers Using Standard Deviation in Python](https://www.kdnuggets.com/2017/02/removing-outliers-standard-deviation-python.html)